Port Murray in Warren County, New Jersey — The American Northeast (Mid-Atlantic)

 Nearby informational marker (see photo #2):

 Main Street canal store sits on the N.W. bank of the canal.
 Reputedly built by Moore Furan in 1836.
 Notice the loft openings (center bldg.) with batten doors enabling cargo to pass directly to canal boats.

 A boat yard and basin located approx. 100 yards N.W. of Main Street, a lime kiln just S.W. of canal at Main Street, and bridge abutements just west of Main Street still survive.

 Location.
 40° 47.14′ N, 74° 54.98′ W. Marker is in Port Murray, New Jersey, in Warren County.
 Marker is at the intersection of Main Street and Canal Lane, on the right when traveling south on Main Street.
 Touch for map.
 Marker is in this post office area: Port Murray NJ 07865, United States of America.
+Touch for directions.

 Regarding Morris Canal.
 Port Murray was named for James B. Murray, the third president of the Morris Canal and Banking Company.
 Plane 5 West (a 64 foot elevation change) was just west of the village.

 1. The History of the Morris Canal.
 (Submitted on May 22, 2009.)